cvmfs/doc-cvmfs/cpt-repo.rst

       CVMFS_CHECK_PERMISSIONS=no

-(and most do not), unprivileged users will not be able to read files unless they are readable by “other” and all their parent directories have at least “execute” permissions.
+(and most do not), unprivileged users will not be able to read files unless they are readable by "other" and all their parent directories have at least "execute" permissions.
 It makes little sense to publish files in CernVM-FS if they won't be able to be read by anyone.

 Hardlinks